MAZ01001/obsGameInputOverlays/README.md

 # obsGameInputOverlays

-Free overlays for the Input Overlays OBS plugin.
+Free overlays for the Input Overlay OBS plugin.

 ## What